Not Crystal Clear: Explaining Gender Inequality at the Workplace 2/5

 While feminism and gender equality are certainly not exclusively about women, a focus on women oftentimes prevails as it is women who have in the past experienced and are still experiencing more disadvantages than men.
 Not only are women more frequently the victims of sexual harrassment and abuse (both in the workplace and otherwise), but they also face a more subtle class of sexism resulting in occupational discrimination in the form of lower pay and fewer promotions.

 Having said that, it is of course important to acknowledge that men also suffer from gender inequality.
 Men suffer from violence directed at them, and the prevailing stereotype that they must be strong and emotionless, which is likely to evoke a lot of pressure resulting in risks to their physical and mental health.
 An increasing suicide rate in young men illustrates this point.
-Furthermore, men activism groups and researchers have started to lament about the rather unequal situation between men and women regarding family laws and family policies in our society.
+Furthermore, men activism groups and researchers have started to lament the rather unequal situation between men and women regarding family laws and family policies in our society.
 In general, men are less likely to gain child custody and receive less paid parenting time than women.

 What always strikes me as peculiar at this point of the discussion is a common lack of realization that oftentimes the disadvantages that men and women experience go hand-in-hand.
 This is nicely illustrated by a conversation I had while strolling around town the other day with a male friend.
 Passing the largest shop in our town for child equipment I was baffled to see that it was called “mothercare”.
 I was outraged by the assumption that I, as a woman, should be taking care of the children, rather than contribute to the workforce.
 Ironically, my friend was similarly outraged at the implicit assumption that fathers would not be as involved as mothers in their children’s lives.
 (And, where would a male same-sex couple buy their equipment!?)

-It seems like men are frequently opposed to feminist movements for the fear of losing something.
+It seems like men are frequently opposed to the feminist movement for the fear of losing something.
 I propose that both men and women can gain from gender equality.
 For example, safer streets and appeals to reduce violence against women will inevitably result in less violence directed at men.
 Concerning the workplace, improved working condition for women will relieve the burden and pressures of being the sole provider for many men.
 This, in turn, will allow them greater influence and involvement in raising their children.
-Research has shown that men, women, and even their children, incur fewer health hazards in egalitarian relationships; both partners suffer from less physical illnesses and mental disorders and lead a generally more satisfied lives.
+Research has shown that men, women, and even their children, incur fewer health hazards in egalitarian relationships; both partners suffer from less physical illnesses and mental disorders and lead generally more satisfied lives.
 Balancing work and family seems to be a system that works well for all parties involved.

 - Collier, R. (2009).
 Fathers' rights, gender and welfare: some questions for family law.